bencheeorg/benchee/README.md

 * [Benchmarking function hooks](#benchmarking-function-hooks)

-Of course, **hooks are not included in the measured run times**.
-So they are there especially if you want to do something and want it to **not be included in the measured times**.
-Sadly there is the notable exception of _too_fast_functions_ (the ones that execute in less than 10 microseconds).
+Of course, **hooks are not included in the measurements**.
+So they are there especially if you want to do something and want it to **not be included in the measurements**.
+Sadly there is the notable exception of _too_fast_functions_ (the ones that execute faster than we can measure in _native_ resolution).
 As we need to measure their repeated invocations to get halfway good measurements `before_each` and `after_each` hooks are included there.
+However, to the best of our knowledge this should only ever happen on Windows (because of the bad run time measurement accuracy).

 #### Suite hooks